 For many of us, donating to the less fortunate is just as much a part of the season’s celebration as tinsel and carols.
 However, don’t let your warm and fuzzy feelings lead you to make bad decisions in the name of charity.

 1. Pick your passion

-Of course, before you can donate to a charity, you need to find one.
-Start by considering what fires you up.
-What would you change about the world?
+Before you can donate to a charity, you need to find one.
+Consider the issues that fire you up: What would you change about the world?
 Which injustice would you right if given the chance?

 From curing childhood cancer to saving the oceans, there are charities for virtually every cause.
 Once you settle on your general area of focus, decide whether you want to donate locally, nationally or internationally.
-If you are concerned about hunger, you could donate to the local food bank, or perhaps you feel moved to help those in developing countries.
 It’s your call.
 There is no right answer.

 2. Make sure your charity is legit

-Avoid being duped by charity scams by double-checking any charity’s credentials through Charity Navigator, GuideStar or Give.org, which is run by the Better Business Bureau.
-All three are dedicated to vetting nonprofits.
+Avoid being duped by charity scams by double-checking any charity’s credentials through one of the following:

 3. Watch out for excessive administrative expenses